Anthem offers the best health insurance in New York. Silver plans start at $968 per month before discounts.

 How much does health insurance cost in New York?

-Health insurance in New York costs $247 per month after discounts on average.
+Health insurance in New York costs an average of $1,038 per month, but you could pay $247 per month after discounts.

 Average cost of NY health insurance by plan tier